cerbos/wit-adapter/README.md

 In the original use case, ePDPs are used in single-page applications and are meant to be used via [Cerbos JavaScript SDK](https://github.com/cerbos/cerbos-sdk-javascript/blob/main/packages/embedded/README.md). ePDP API is effectively a function `fn check(input: String) -> String`, except that the SDK needs to allocate/deallocate memory for the strings.
 The SDK converts these strings (JSON serialization) to rich types, which are then exposed to the SPA.

 Here, we explored converting a Wasm core module binary to a Wasm component.
-NOTE: We are not building a component for the required set of policies, at least for now.
+Please note that, at least for now, we are not building a component for the required set of policies.
+We keep building a module.

-In the following `justfile` we do:
-1. build the ePDP as usual.
-2. build a stub for the wall clock `now` function to satisfy the wasm module import.
-(We can’t yet convert a module import to a component import, which would be the ideal solution)
-3. link the ePDP module with the stub module and create a component.
+You can check how we built ePDP in the `/workspace/justfile`.

 ⚠️ This `justfile` is given only for the reference.
 It can't be run in the repo.
 ```justfile